Thiruvananthapuram International Airport: Terminal 1 (Domestic)

 The domestic terminal was the first terminal of the airport inaugurated by Chief minister of Kerala EK Nayanar in 1992.
 It has an area of 9200 m2 and can handle 400 passengers at a time.
 The terminal has two Aerobridges and two remote gates.
-All airlines except Air India are served by the domestic terminal.
+All domestic flights are operated from here.
+This terminal is also called as DTB (Domestic Terminal Building).

 Terminal 2 (International)

-The newly built Terminal 2 has three additional jetways and parking bays to accommodate 8 aircraft.
-The terminal is built opposite to the current terminal across the runway and is closer to the city side.
-The terminal, constructed by the AAI and designed by the UK firm, Pascall+Watson architects, is expected to provide impetus to the development of the IT sector and the tourism industry in the southern districts of Kerala.
+This terminal is called as NITB (New International Terminal Building).
+Terminal 2 has four aerobridges and three additional jetways and parking bays to accommodate 8 aircraft.
+The terminal is built opposite to the domestic terminal across the runway and is closer to the city side.
+The terminal was constructed by the AAI and designed by the UK firm, Pascall+Watson Architects.

 The international terminal covers an area of 35000 m2.
-It is able to handle the passengers of three Airbus A340s and one Boeing 747 aircraft simultaneously (roughly 1500 passengers).
-The annual handling capacity of the terminal will be 1.8 million.
+It can handle the passengers of three Airbus A340s and one Boeing 747 aircraft simultaneously (roughly 1500 passengers).
+The annual handling capacity of the terminal is 1.8 million.